5 Ways to Find Off-Market Properties

 In addition to helping home buyers, agents also help sellers to list their home.
 If you are working with an agent, ask if they know of properties that are off-market or simply have hit the market yet.
 If they don’t have any properties in mind, they might know someone in their network that does.
 Having this inside connection through a realtor can help you find out about off-market listings that the average buyer or investor may not be able to know about otherwise.

-Working with an agent will provide you with the highest chances of finding and securing you the right home at the right price.
 At SimpleShowing, our local agents provide a wealth of knowledge and stellar service to each buyer we work with.
 Not only that, but buyers can also get an average of $5,000 towards closing costs.
 Contact us to learn more about our buyer refund program.